GraphMETRO: Mitigating Complex Graph Distribution Shifts via Mixture of Aligned Experts: Method

-\xhdr{The design of expert models} We aim to build $K$ expert models each of which corresponds to a mixture component.
-Formally, we denote an expert model as $\xi_i:{\mathcal{G}}\rightarrow \mathbb{R}^v$, where $v$ is the hidden dimension and we use $\mathbf{z}_i=\xi_i(\mathcal{G})$ to denote the output representation.
-An expert model should essentially produce invariant representations~\citep{transfer_component} \wrt the distribution shift controlled by the corresponding mixture component.
-However, it is difficult to make every expert an independent function without aligning the expert outputs in a common representation space.
-Specifically, each expert model may learn its own unique representation space, which could be incompatible with those of other experts or result in loss of information.
-Moreover, aggregating representations in separate spaces results in a mixture representation space with high variance.
-The classifier which takes the combined representation as input, such as multi-layer perceptrons (MLPs), may struggle to effectively capture the complex interactions and dependencies among these diverse representations.
-Thus, aligning the representation spaces of experts is necessary for ensuring compatibility and facilitating stable model training.
+\xhdr{Expert models} We build $K$ expert models, each corresponding to a shift component.
+Formally, we denote an expert model as $\xi_i:{\mathcal{G}}\rightarrow \mathbb{R}^v$, where $v$ is the hidden dimension, and we use $\mathbf{z}_i=\xi_i(\mathcal{G})$ to denote the output representation.
+Each expert model essentially produces invariant representations~\citep{transfer_component} with respect to the distribution shift controlled by its assigned shift component.
+However, independently optimizing each expert without properly aligning the expert's output space is incompatible with model training.
+Specifically, an expert model may learn its own unique representation space, which may cause information loss when its output is aggregated with other expert outputs.
+Moreover, aggregating independent representations results in a mixed representation space with high variance, which makes it difficult for the predictor head, such as multi-layer perceptrons (MLPs), to capture the interactions and dependencies among these diverse representations and output rational predictions.
+Thus, aligning the representation spaces of experts is necessary to ensure compatibility and facilitate stable model training.
+To align the experts' output spaces properly, we introduce the concept of referential invariant representation: